chef/chef-workstation/www/content/workstation/upgrade_labs.md

 #### chef report cookbooks

-Use `chef report cookbooks SERVER` command to create a report of the cookbooks in your system from Ohai data.
+Use `chef report cookbooks -p PROFILE` command to create a report of the cookbooks in your system from Ohai data.
 The command:

 * Prints a report summary to the screen
 * Saves the report to the `.chef-workstation/reports/` directory.